dbierer/php-class-notes/apache-training-class-notes.md

 * Q: Log format codes docs?
 * A: http://httpd.apache.org/docs/2.4/mod/mod_log_config.html

-* Q: from Christopher to All Participants: How can we see what ./configure flags a distribution used when building their verison of Apache?

-* Q: from Francois to All Participants: do why it was installed as apache2 instead of httpd? is that the prefix argument?

-* Q: from Christopher to All Participants: I can do httpd -V and get some info, but not all of the flags.

 * Q: re: the “SetHandler” directive: what handlers are available?
 * A: see:https://httpd.apache.org/docs/current/handler.html